jackmac92/ArticleList/README.md

 React/ Redux

 ## How to run
-`npm start` kicks off the development server, along with a json-server to serve additional articles (json-server will run on port 3001).
+First run `npm install`, followed by `npm start` which kicks off the development server, along with a json-server to serve additional articles (json-server will run on port 3001).
 Then navigate to http://localhost:3000 to check out the project

 ## Features
 * Sortable by Title, Author, Word Count, and Submission Time by clicking on the relevant header.
 Clicking on the active sort header will toggle the sort between ascending and descending.